 5. Supports Inclusive Leadership

 Leaders who understand VAK are more inclusive and responsive.
 They can modify their leadership style to meet the needs of their team members, whether it means using visual aids, verbal discussions, or experiential learning.
 This adaptability builds trust and shows that the leader values individual contributions.
-Creating a culture of respect is a critical component which motivates the team..
+Creating a culture of respect is a critical component that motivates the team.

 6. Creates a More Cohesive Team Environment